 “Never keep yourself alone.
 Keep talking to yourself.
 And you'll start feeling better.” -Prerak Trivedi

-Per the government’s orders for a total lockdown effective 14 March, 2020, with non-essential businesses closed (depends on the size of the interior space) and people allowed out only for food, medical supplies, essential work and emergencies, many are wondering how they will occupy their time at home.
-Further, authorities recently announced that the lock-down will likely extend beyond the original 15-day period.
+Per the government’s orders for a total lockdown, with most non-essential businesses closed (depends on the size of the interior space) and people allowed out only for food, medical supplies, essential work and emergencies, many are wondering how they will occupy their time at home.
+Authorities have announced another lock-down.
 What to do?
 Here’s our best crack to helping you navigate enforced home time.

 Overall Approach #

-Communicate: Call, text, instant message – alone time is healthy, but extended isolation is best avoided.
+Call, text, instant message – alone time is healthy, but extended isolation is best avoided.
 We are graced with technology to connect – and connect we must while the shutdown disrupts our normal social touchpoints.
 We are now all familiar with Zoom, WhatsApp video, Google Meet and other video platforms.
 Use them for scheduled yoga classes, family conferences and celebrations or having cocktails with your professional colleagues.
 This is a time to reach out and touch someone - virtually.

-Take Action: While many aspects of COVID-19 feel beyond our control, you can still take action – offer a listening ear, support local businesses, grow your garden or volunteer to help in a local charity– do whatever is in your control to help yourself, family, community, and beyond, for that matter.
-The movement of seeking for solutions to our current circumstances propels us outside of our thinking mind into the present moment.
+While many aspects of COVID-19 feel beyond our control, you can still take action – offer a listening ear, support local businesses, grow your garden or volunteer to help in a local charity– do whatever is in your control to help yourself, family, community, and beyond, for that matter.
+The movement of seeking for solutions to our current circumstances propels us outside of our 'thinking mind' into the present moment.
 Take heed and take action!